hemashushu/docker-archlinux-gui/README.md

 # How to Run GUI Applications Directly in Containers

-This tutorial introduces a method for running GUI applications directly in containers (such as Docker and Podman) without installing any additional software.
+This tutorial introduces a method for running GUI applications directly in containers (such as Docker and Podman) without requiring the installation of additional software.

 **Why Run GUI Applications Inside Containers?**

 - The source of the GUI application is untrusted, or its safety is uncertain.

+> Note: Containers are not designed to be security sandboxes.
+Avoid running untrusted applications in critical environments using this method.

-- You want to try a GUI application without installing it on your existing system and ensure no files or data remain after you finish using it (i.e., keep your system clean).
+- You want to try a GUI application without installing it on your system, ensuring no files or data remain after use (i.e., keeping your system clean).

-- The GUI application is not available in your OS's package repository, and the official software package does not have a version compatible with your current distribution.
-For example, the application only provides an Ubuntu package, but your distribution is Arch Linux or NixOS.
+- The GUI application is unavailable in your OS's package repository, or the official software package is incompatible with your current distribution.
+For example, the application may only provide an Ubuntu package, but your distribution is Arch Linux or NixOS.

-_Table of content_
+**Table of content**

 <!-- @import "[TOC]" {cmd="toc" depthFrom=2 depthTo=4 orderedList=false} -->